John Anthony Schellman: Post-doctoral fellowship

 In 1955 John Schellman wrote a paper estimating the stability of the α-helix in aqueous solution.
 Four years earlier Pauling and Corey had proposed that the α-helix should be a major structural unit in proteins, but no one had yet seen an α-helix.
 Only in 1958, when Kendrew and co-workers determined the structure of the first protein (sperm whale myoglobin) at 0.6 nm resolution, could α-helices begin to be seen.
 So John's paper was on the cutting edge, to put it mildly.
 His was also the first modern paper on the energetics of protein folding: Kauzmann's landmark paper on the energetic importance of burying non-polar side chains in the interior of proteins appeared 4 years later in 1959.

 Schellman's ensuing research led to three important developments.
 First, he "derived an equation to analyze how the number of H-bonds made between urea molecules in water should change when a concentrated urea solution is diluted", yielding measurements suggesting "the peptide H-bond should be marginally stable in water".
 Second, he asked, "How stable is a single α-helix in water?" and "concluded from his study that a single α-helix should have borderline stability in water, and that helix length should be a critical variable in determining helix stability".
 Third, with Harrington he investigated how a neighboring tertiary structure might affect the stability of an α-helix, learning "that indeed tertiary structure and other stabilizing elements (such as inter-chain S-S bonds) might be critical in stabilizing the individual secondary structure elements of globular proteins".

-In Copenhagen Schellman met Frances "Charlotte" Green, of St. Joseph, Missouri, who was a post-doc from Cal Tech, and they married in 1954.
+In Copenhagen Schellman met Frances "Charlotte" Green, of St. Joseph, Missouri, who was a post-doc from Caltech, and they married in 1954.
 (She developed the "Schellman motif", on α-helix termination in proteins by a characteristic sequence.)
 According to Baldwin and von Hippel, "Their ORD results were published in a magnum opus (seven papers on ten proteins) in 1958, after they had left the Carlsberg Lab."